Global pact to contain oil price crash takes shape

 Analysts warn even these proposed cuts may not be enough to offset the loss in demand over the longer term, as the coronavirus pandemic has decimated demand for energy around the world.

 “COVID-19 is an unseen beast that seems to be impacting everything in its path,” OPEC Secretary-General Mohammed Barkindo said at the start of the meeting, according to a statement.
-“There is a grizzly shadow hanging over all of us.
-We do not want this shadow to envelope us.
+“There is a grisly shadow hanging over all of us.
+We do not want this shadow to envelop us.
 It will have a crushing and long-term impact on the entire industry.”

-One breakthrough came after Mexican President Andrés Manuel López Obrador said Friday that he agreed with the U.S. President Donald Trump that the U.S. will compensate what Mexico cannot add to the proposed cut during OPEC conversations.

 More nations were expected to add to the effort, with Saudi Arabia chairing a Group of 20 virtual meeting of energy ministers on Friday to discuss the oversupply in the market.